TodePond/TodePondDotCom/pondcast/confession/readme.md

 Secondly, my work was briefly summarised and mentioned in [Ink & Switch](https://www.inkandswitch.com/)'s semi-regular [dispatch update](https://www.inkandswitch.com/newsletter/dispatch-004/).

-And yesterday, my stupid [DreamBerd project](https://github.com/TodePond/DreamBerd) was [covered by a big streamer]() that I've never heard of before, called [Theo].
+And yesterday, my stupid [DreamBerd project](https://github.com/TodePond/DreamBerd) was [covered by a big streamer](https://www.youtube.com/live/NBF39o6XZZ8?si=ZNVas2gvMkcIYHvB&t=13674) that I've never heard of before, called [Theo](https://www.youtube.com/live/NBF39o6XZZ8?si=ZNVas2gvMkcIYHvB&t=13674).
 He said he's planning to do a full video about it, so I did a bit of spring-cleaning in DreamBerd this week.
 I hope to do a bit more too.
-And I also donated £99 to [UNICEF] for one of the accomplished DreamBerd [bounties].
+And I also donated £99 to [UNICEF](https://www.unicef.org/) for one of the accomplished DreamBerd [bounties](https://github.com/TodePond/DreamBerd/discussions/616).

 **Thank you very very much for all your support.
 And welcome to all the newbies this week!
 Did Theo send you?
 Or did you come from somewhere else?
 Either way, I can't thank you enough.
 And wherever you are in the world, whatever you're doing, I hope you have a great week.**

-_Days since tode fell asleep: _<br>
+_Days since tode fell asleep: 494_<br>
-_Days since bot went missing: _<br>
+_Days since bot went missing: 459_<br>
-_Days since berd flew away: _
+_Days since berd flew away: 122_